-7. Adjourn (Sine Die) ("I mov e that this meeting be adjourned," or "I move that this meeting be adjourned sine die") (pronounced "see-nay dee-ay")
+7. Adjourn (Sine Die).

+("I move that this meeting be adjourned," or "I move that this meeting be adjourned sine die") (pronounced "see-nay dee-ay")

-This motion, if adopted, dissolves the meeting.
-It should be handled circumspectly.
+This motion, if adopted, dissolves the meeting. lt should be handled circumspectly.
 Good practice is to regard the Motion to Adjourn as not debatable (and not amendable, nor reconsiderable) if it is clear that all of the business of the warrant has been disposed of, but to treat it as being debatable where that is not the case.
 Before putting the question, the moderator should ensure that the voters understand the effect of approval of this motion.
+If adopted, the motion cannot be reconsidered because the meeting has been dissolved immediately upon the motion's passage.